greetclammy/colorful-heading-underlines/README.md

 ![](https://forum.obsidian.md/uploads/default/original/3X/d/e/deb406d6d302c95c422a7601c8c268f1b7bfc072.jpeg)

+Appearance options can be tweaked in [Style Settings](https://obsidian.md/plugins?id=obsidian-style-settings).

+## 🤔 Why not a CSS snippet?

+CSS alone can't set the underline width to the width of the last line or the widest line in a multi-line heading.
+The plugin provides both options.

 ## ✅ Install

 Untill _Colorful Heading Underlines_ is [made availiable](https://github.com/obsidianmd/obsidian-releases/pull/8820) in the plugin directory, follow the steps below to install it.